polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 -   You have deployed the ARM template <https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc>

--   You have deployed the ARM template <https://github.com/robotechredmond/301-storage-spaces-direct-md> into the same virtual network as the first template.
+-   You have deployed the ARM template <https://github.com/robotechredmond/301-storage-spaces-direct-md> into the same virtual network as the first template

 -   You have deployed the ARM template <https://github.com/Azure/azure-quickstart-templates/tree/master/sap-3-tier-marketplace-image> into the same virtual network as the first template